stryker-mutator/stryker-mutator.github.io/blog/2025-10-31-vscode-plugin.md

 tags: [vscode plugin]
 ---

-We're excited to announce the release of the official Stryker Mutator VSCode plugin! 🎉
+We're excited to announce the release of the official Stryker Mutator VS Code plugin! 🎉

 With this plugin, you can easily integrate Stryker into your development workflow, allowing you to run mutation tests directly from the comfort of your code editor.